Spectral Theory of Isogeny Graphs: Introduction

-In the context of the above definition, given a vertex $(E_i,\phi_i)$, taking the kernel of isogenies gives a bijection between cyclic subgroup of cardinality $\ell$ of $E_i[\ell]$, and edges coming out of the vertex $(E_i,\phi_i)$.
-In particular there are exactly $\ell{+}1$ edges coming out of each vertex.
+In the context of the above definition, given a vertex $(E_i,\phi_i)$, taking the kernel of isogenies gives a bijection between cyclic subgroups of cardinality $\ell$ of $E_i[\ell]$, and edges coming out of the vertex $(E_i,\phi_i)$, since edges correspond to isogenies up to postcomposition by automorphisms.
+In particular, there are exactly $\ell{+}1$ edges coming out of each vertex.
+The graph does not depend on the choices of the representatives $(E_i,\phi_i)$.

 The graph $G$ might not be connected.
 For every connected component $G_i$, consider the vector $v_i$ in $\mathbb{C}^V$ obtained as formal sum of the vertex of $G_i$.
-Then $^t Av_i=(\ell+1)v_i$, where $^t$ denotes the transpose.
+Then $A^t\, v_i=(\ell+1)v_i$, where $^t$ denotes the transpose.
 This shows that $\ell{+}1$ is an eigenvalue of $A$.

+Our first main result gives information about the eigenvalues of $A$ in the cases where $H$ contains the scalar matrices and its image $\det(H) \subset (\Z/N/\Z)^\times$ under the determinant is maximal.
+For example, it covers the case of graphs with Borel, Cartan (both split and non-split) and trivial level structure (which give the classical isogeny graph).
+In particular, we recover Pizer's result \cite[Theorem 1]{Pizer} (see also the detailed discussion in Section \ref{sec:otherworks}).